Credit Card Debt for Women: Cut Interest, Escape APR Traps

 With credit cards, “now” is effortless: swipe, done.
 “Later” is the bill.

 Scarcity makes those whispers louder.
 After a medical bill, childcare cost, or delayed paycheck, the mind narrows to immediate fixes.
-Psychologists Mullainathan & Shafir (2023) call this the scarcity tunnel: attention collapses on urgent needs, crowding out future planning.
+Behavioral researchers often describe this as a scarcity tunnel: attention collapses on urgent needs, crowding out future planning.

 This cognitive narrowing mirrors patterns seen whenever financial pressure intensifies — whether at the household level or across broader economic cycles.